Torture chamber

-A torture chamber is a room where torture is inflicted.
-The medieval torture chamber was windowless and often built underground, was lit by a few candles and was specifically designed to induce "horror, dread and despair" to anyone but those possessing a strong mind and "nerves of steel".
+A torture chamber is a room equipped, and sometimes specially constructed, for the infliction of torture.
+The medieval torture chamber was windowless and often built underground, dimly lit and specifically designed to induce horror, dread and despair.

 Historically, torture chambers were located in royal palaces, in castles of the nobility and even buildings belonging to the church.
 They featured secret trap-doors which could be activated to throw victims into dark dungeons where they remained and eventually died.
 The skeletal remains of people who disappeared were strewn on the floor of the hidden dungeons.
 Other times the dungeons under the trap-doors included pits of water where the victim was thrown to drown after a lengthy torture session in the chamber above.

 In Peru, the torture chambers of the Spanish Inquisition were specifically constructed with thick walls so that the screams of the victims could not penetrate them and no sound could be heard from the outside.
 Other more sophisticated designs used principles of acoustics to muffle the screams of the tortured and included walls which recessed and protruded in such a fashion as to reflect the screams of the victims so that the sounds would not be carried to the exterior.

 The mere presence of the torture chamber was used as a form of intimidation and coercion.
 The victims were first shown the chamber and if they confessed they would not be tortured inside it.
 Other times the torture chamber was used as the final destination in a series of prison cells where the victims would gradually be moved from one type of cell to another, under progressively worsening conditions of incarceration, and if they did not recant in the earlier stages they would finally reach the torture chamber.
 The final stage of actually going to the torture chamber itself, just prior to the initiation of torture, was euphemistically called the "Question".

 History

 Throughout history, torture chambers have been used in a multiplicity of ways starting from Roman times.
 Torture chamber use during the Middle Ages was frequent.
 Religious, social and political persecution led to the widespread use of torture during that time.
 Torture chambers were also used during the Spanish Inquisition and at the Tower of London.

 Another example of a torture chamber, perhaps not generally well known, is "The Thieves' Tower" in the Alsace region of France.
 Once a tower used for torture, it is now a small museum displaying instruments used upon the prisoners to get them to confess crimes.

-In Venice, the Palazzo Ducale had its own torture chamber, which was deemed to be of such importance that renovations started in 1507 so that the chamber walls could be kept strong and secure: "considerata la grandissima importantia de j cameroti di la Camera del tormento che siano forti e securi".
+In Venice, the Palazzo Ducale had its own torture chamber, which was deemed to be of such importance that renovations started in 1507 so that the chamber walls could be kept strong and secure.